-In an 11 month period, I lost my mother to breast cancer and both my mother-in-law and her mother to lung cancer.
+In an 11 month period, I lost my mother to breast cancer and my mother-in-law to lung cancer.

 While my role differed in each situation, here’s what I learned about how to practically love and support someone living with cancer and their caretaker.